List of Blake's 7 characters: Del Tarrant

 Tarrant's brother, Deeta, is killed by an android in the Teal-Vandor Convention.
 Tarrant avenges his death to prevent a war, although he cannot bring himself to shoot the android in the back.
 Tarrant has brief romantic involvements with Servalan and Zeeona.
 It is also implied during the episode "Ultraworld" that Dayna and Tarrant have sex, so that the human reproductive process can be studied by the planet's inhabitants (at one point, prior to their first kiss, Dayna is shown leaning over a prone Tarrant and remarking "I can't be all that repulsive").

 Tarrant is injured in the crash of the Scorpio when he stays at the controls so that the others can escape.
 He is later gunned down during the final shoot-out on Gauda Prime.

-In Paul Darrow's novel Lucifer, as Avon is escaping he doesn't spare a glance at Tarrant's body or any of the others however he is captured and taken with the bodies of the Scorpio crew they were later dumped in a river and later hauled out of their watery graves by troopers and were cremated, effectively destroying all evidence of the shootout on Gauda Prime.
+In Paul Darrow's novel Lucifer, Tarrant's body, along with the bodies of the rest of the Scorpio crew, were removed by Federation troopers in order to destroy all evidence of the shootout on Gauda Prime.

-However, in Tony Attwood's Afterlife, passes out from his wounds but is later killed by wild animals on Terminal.
+However, in Tony Attwood's Afterlife, Tarrant passes out from his wounds and is later killed by wild animals on Terminal.

 The series' first episode "The Way Back", features a Federation security agent named Dev Tarrant who arranges the massacre of Blake's friends and the murder of his lawyers.
 No connection is made between him and Steven Pacey's character.